Computing and Communications Research

-The School of Computing and Communications is committed to conducting world-class research with high impact.
-We publish in leading peer-reviewed journals and conferences, play major roles in the international research community, engage closely with industry and research users, and are active in developing new interdisciplinary research agendas.
+We are committed to conducting world-class research with high impact.
+We publish in leading peer-reviewed journals and conferences, play significant roles in the international research community, engage closely with industry and research users, and are active in developing new interdisciplinary research agendas.

 The School has identified three interdisciplinary areas as key growth areas:

 We actively pursue research agendas that cut across traditional field boundaries to achieve transformative developments in several sub-fields simultaneously.